west757/PayLES/README.md

 in work:
-file verification
-get links from remarks and put below add disclaimer for accuracy add row cola tsp update
+get links from remarks and put below add disclaimer for accuracy and faq add resources add row cola tsp update